-It is difficult to beat University of Florida if you want to pursue Mathematics as a major.
-Grads of the math program state that they receive average early career wages of math and mid-career wages of $93,590.
-Located in Gainesville, Florida, this school is a good choice for students who enjoy the thrill of a significant city.
+It's hard to beat University of Houston if you wish to pursue Mathematics as a major.
+Graduates of the math program make about $45,800 in their early career salary and $45,800 in their mid-career salary.
+Situated in Houston, Texas, this university is ideal for students who flourish in a city atmosphere.

 If you're concerned about racking up excessive student debt, you will want to keep in mind that U of H students graduate with an average of only $24,724 in student loans.
 About 44.0% of applicants send ACT scores, with the average score in the 26 range.
 Get a better idea of what student life at U of H is really like by watching a few campus videos.